 My Cat Has Become Very Clingy

 Cats have a reputation for being indifferent to their human owners, but this is just a myth.
-Cats forge complex bonds with humans, but they are less likely to display affection than us.
+Cats forge complex bonds with humans, but they’re less likely to display this affection.

 According to Behavioral Processes, cats often take behavioral cues from their owners.
-A neurotic, nervous owner will lead to a cat with a similar temperament.
+So, a neurotic, nervous owner will lead to a cat with a similar temperament.